Values

 Family/Youth Peer Support

 LifeSkills KY IMPACT provides support and education through 1:1 Parent and Youth Support.
-We have two types of peer supports: Family Peer Support Specialist and Youth Peer Support Specialist.
+We have two types of peer support: Family Peer Support Specialist and Youth Peer Support Specialist.
 The Family Peer Support also offers a yearly weekend parent retreat as well as several family fun events throughout the year.

 Community Support Wraparound

-individualized goals developed by the service team.
+Involves planned therapeutic and mentoring activities structured around meeting individualized goals developed by the service team.
 CSW provides in-home support and/or parental education for the child’s caregiver as prescribed by the service team.

 Regional Youth Council